 A description of the valuation techniques applied and inputs used in measuring the fair value of the Company's financial instruments is as follows:

 U.S. Government Obligations

-U.S. Treasury securities are valued using quoted market prices obtained from active market makers and inter-dealer brokers and, accordingly, are categorized in Level 1 of the fair value hierarchy.
+U.S. Treasury securities are valued using quoted market prices obtained from active market makers and inter-dealer brokers.

 U.S. Agency Obligations